-Program helps ground children to their own culture
+Mercy Corps helps ground Syrian children in their own culture

 Two adults posing with a young person.